yadav-aditya00/amazon_frontend/README.md

 # amazon_frontend
-thiis is front end project
+this is front end project